Home Problem Features Architecture Hardware Software Testing Budget Team Gallery Download GitHub

 Nurses input the initial bag volume via the device keypad.
 The system continuously calculates the remaining volume and time until empty based on the exact number of drops detected by the dual IR sensors.

-Mobile & Web Dashboard
+Mobile & Desktop Dashboard

 Historical Data & Analytics